NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ## Security

-The application ensures that user data always remains secure, providing a seamless experience for pet owners to manage their pets' healthcare activities.
+Ensuring pet healthcare data remains confidential, the application utilizes secure login with password encryption.

 ## Unit Testing

-- **Addition and Deletion of Pet**: The unit tests involve the submission of simulated input data (mock pet) to thoroughly assess and validate the application's mechanism for properly storing and removing data.
+- **Addition and Deletion of Pet**: The unit tests involve the submission of simulated input data (mock pet) to assess and validate the application's mechanism for properly storing and removing data.
-- **Addition and Deletion of Appointment**: The unit tests utilize a mock appointment to test how the data process behaves, evaluating the precision of data persistence and elimination from the database.
+- **Addition and Deletion of Appointment**: The unit tests utilize a mock appointment to test how the data behaves, evaluating the accuracy of data persistence and removal from the database.

 ## Deliverables